Ada-Developers-Academy/core-pses/01/highest-rated.md

 Add observations, assumptions, and questions here:

 Eg. from the sample PSE:
-The function should return a string indicating the result of the game: "Player 1 wins!", "Player 2 wins!", or "It's a tie!"
+I observe that the function should return a string indicating the result of the game: "Player 1 wins!", "Player 2 wins!", or "It's a tie!"
     - Aside from checking if someone wins, I need to consider the edge case where the players could tie.

 ##### !end-placeholder